Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 Exploring regional interest

-Scroll down below the volume-over-time graph to find a map showcasing the popularity of your keyword(s).
+Scroll below the graphs to find a map showing popularity by region.

-By default, you’ll see the UK divided into its four sub-regions (constituent countries).
+By default, you’ll see the UK divided into its four sub-regions.
 Seeing what’s popular in Wales or Scotland might be useful.
 For more in-depth info, click ‘City’ to get a full list of towns and cities.

 Sandals are incredibly popular with the residents of Beckenham, for some reason…

-Keep in mind a high score might just mean a larger percentage of searches, even if the total number is smaller.
-That is to say, sandals might be very popular in Dewsbury, but there still likely would’ve been more searches in London overall…
+Remember — a high score means a higher percentage of searches, not necessarily a higher total.
+Sandals might be very popular in Dewsbury, but there would still likely be more total searches in London.

 Related topics and related queries